 Closed-angle glaucoma is a sudden spike in IOP caused by the iris blocking the drainage angle.
 Other terms for this condition include acute angle-closure glaucoma and narrow-angle glaucoma.

 - Sudden blurred vision

 Closed-angle glaucoma is a medical emergency that requires immediate treatment before it causes irreversible blindness.

-A variety of eye conditions that increase intraocular pressure can cause glaucoma.
+A variety of eye conditions that increase IOP can cause glaucoma.